FAQs

 How is food transported to our partner agencies?

-Lowcountry Food Bank has a fleet of trucks, including 16 refrigerated box trucks, two 53’ refrigerated trailers, one 38’ refrigerated trailer, three tractors and three cargo vans.
-About a dozen Lowcountry Food Bank professional drivers traveled 325,004 miles to deliver food in 2023.
+Lowcountry Food Bank has a fleet of trucks, including 15 refrigerated box trucks, three 53’ refrigerated trailers, one 38’ refrigerated trailer, three tractors and three cargo vans.
+More than a dozen Lowcountry Food Bank professional drivers traveled 325,000 miles to deliver food in 2024.

 Lowcountry Food Bank drivers pick up food from about 57 retail partners three to four times every week.
 Drivers pick up food from farmers during harvest season – January through November.